rchrdschfr/slambda/readme.md

 #### Test the Lambda Function

+This package includes the fabulous [grunt-aws-lambda package](https://github.com/Tim-B/grunt-aws-lambda) for testing, packaing, and deploying.
+Check its project page for more details.

 Create an `event.json` file which contains the event information to send to Lambda.
 For our purposes it should look like this:

 ```